Want to learn new ways to make extra money?

 Congratulations!
 You’ve reached the 9th and final step here.
 You get to move in!
 Go ahead, break out the dance moves.
 You’ve earned it.

-Because you’ve worked hard to assess your finances and buy a house you can afford, here are some tips for ensuring you continue to stay in your home for many years to come.
+Because you’ve worked hard as a first time home buyer to assess your finances and buy a house you can afford, here are some tips for ensuring you continue to stay in your home for many years to come.

 Have a Robust Emergency Fund